nadavmatalon/roman_converter/README.md

 ##General Description

-The 'Roman Converter' can be used to convert any roman numeral string (e.g. 'XXV') to a natural number and/or any natural number (e.g. 25) to a roman numeral string (the code is tested up to 10,000).
+The 'Roman Converter' can be used to convert any roman numeral string (e.g. 'XXV') to a natural number and any natural number (e.g. 25) to a roman numeral string (the code is tested up to "MMMMMMMMMM" and 10,000 respectively).

 The code was written in [Ruby](https://www.ruby-lang.org/en/) (2.1.1) using [TDD](http://en.wikipedia.org/wiki/Test-driven_development) methodology